Advocacy is when someone supports you to speak up, or speaks on your behalf, to ensure you are involved in decisions made about you.

 If you are having substantial difficulty in understanding our care and support and safeguarding processes then you can ask your family, friend or neighbour to speak on your behalf if they are happy to represent your views.
 If you are unable to fully participate in conversations about your needs and there is no one that can help you, a care manager will act as your advocate, or we can arrange for an independent advocate.

-We have a single advocacy provider for adults and unpaid carers that covers the whole of North Yorkshire that you may wish to contact directly
+We have a single advocacy provider for adults that covers the whole of North Yorkshire that you may wish to contact directly.

 This is a confidential, free and independent service provided by trained advocates.
 As a confidential service, anything you say to an advocate will not be revealed to your social or health worker or anyone else.
 The service can help if you: